gargshashwat987/YOUTUBEVIDEO-DOWNLOADER/README.md

 3. Enter the YouTube Video URL in the text box and click the ***Download*** button.

-#4.It will take some time to download the video depending on the video size, video quality and your network connectivity.
-The downloader looks for the best possible video quality and downloads that for you. 😉
+4. It will take some time to download the video depending on the video size, video quality and your network connectivity.
+The downloader looks for the best possible video quality and downloads that for you.

 5.After the download is complete, a dialog with a message will pop-up: